Amulet-Team/construction-specification/specifications/version_0/section_data_table.md

 or a `TAG_Long_Array` and the value of the `blocks_array_type` describes which of the two tag types was used by using their Tag ID, which can either be  7 (for TAG_Byte_Array) or 11 (for TAG_Int_Array) or 12 (for TAG_Long_Array)

+There is also a special case where this tag equals -1 which means that the `blocks` and `block_entities` tag do not exist.
+This is useful for storing sections that contain entities but are not populated with block data.

 ### Blocks Array
 The block array for each chunk is a flattened array of size specified in the [metadata section index table](metadata.md#section-index-table) with each element being an index into the [block palette](metadata.md#block-palette).